Types of Passive Income – 4 That Can Make You Money

 Income-Producing Assets

-- A website that generates advertising revenue
+- A website generating advertising revenue

-- An ebook that collects royalties every month
+- An ebook collecting monthly royalties

-- An online course that people regularly enroll in
+- An online course with regular enrollments

 Reverse Passive Income